Harnessing quantum back-action for time-series processing: Introduction

 In QRC, memory refers to the reservoir's ability to retain and utilize information from past inputs to inform future predictions.
 It plays a key role in processing temporal series by capturing the time correlations within the dataset.
 The amount of memory retained by quantum reservoirs has been shown to depend on their dynamical regime \cite{martinez2021dynamical} and to be reduced by the effects of quantum back-action \cite{mujal2023time}.
 When online processing time series, projective measurements introduce significant decoherence, which negatively impacts the memory capacity of the reservoir.
 As a result, to truly take advantage of the scaling benefits in online processing, a weak approach that minimizes the system disturbance is more suitable \cite{mujal2023time}.
 In this case, there is a tradeoff between the amount of information extracted and the quantum back-action introduced.
 Although reducing the disturbance preserves the reservoir’s memory, it also limits the information available, leaving the potential advantage uncertain.
 This approach has already attracted experimental interest and has been realized in superconducting devices through mid-circuit measurements \cite{hu2024overcoming,Yasuda2023}.

+In this work, we reveal that adjusting the strength of quantum measurements enables the optimization of quantum back-action introduced into the system’s evolution, thereby enhancing the performance of machine learning tasks beyond what is achievable without this control.
 Interestingly, in various contexts, controlling the degree of decoherence introduced into the reservoir has been shown to improve its memory capacity \cite{martinez2023finitedim, sannia2024dissipation, monzani2024leveraging,palacios2024role}.
 In this work, we build on this insight by systematically exploring the entire range of indirect measurement regimes and jointly optimizing the measurement strength with the reservoir Hamiltonian parameters, in order to clarify its fundamental role in the reservoir’s performance.
 By leveraging the ability to tune the measurement strength, we optimize the tradeoff between information extraction and back-action.
 This allows for an online processing scheme that benefits from linear scaling without suffering drawbacks from decoherence.
 Instead, by carefully controlling the measurement strength, we can enhance the reservoir’s capacity.
 To achieve this, we introduce a new figure of merit to compare the performance of the indirect measurement-based protocol, where back-action is controlled, with projective measurement-based protocols that rely on restarting strategies to avoid back-action.
 By optimizing this metric, we identify the optimal measurement strength that maximizes performance.
 We illustrate this improvement across different realizations of reservoirs operating in distinct dynamical regimes, validated through two benchmark tasks: the forecasting of the Santa Fe chaotic series \cite{PhysRevA.40.6354} and the short-term memory task .
 Furthermore, we extend our analysis to a realistic finite resource scenario and show that the enhancement effect is amplified by the favourable scaling properties of the indirect measurement protocol.
 Finally, we compare our approach with a classical feedback strategy, demonstrating the advantage of exploiting a pure quantum effect such as back-action with respect to incoherent feedback.